GlacierAS/PIMC_demo/README.md

 \braket{ \hat{O}  }= \frac{1}{Z}\sum_{n} P(E_{n})\braket{ n | \hat{O}|n }
 $$

 We are working in the energy Eigenspace.
 Usually, we will start with some energy spectrum $E_{n}$ and do calculations with it.
-But many of the time solving for $E_n$ require finding a solution to Schrodinger's equation with some crazy Hamiltonian:
+But usually solving for $E_n$ requires finding a solution to Schrodinger's equation with some crazy Hamiltonian:

 $$
 \hat{H} = -\frac{\hbar^2}{2m}\sum_{i}\nabla^2_{i}+\sum_{i}V_{ext}(\vec{r}_{i})+\sum_{i<j} \frac{q_{i}q_{j}}{|\vec{r}_{i}-\vec{r}_{j}|}